It’s time to put an end to nuclear warfighting.

 The United States owns nearly half of the world’s nuclear stockpile and is on track to spend $1.7 trillion to upgrade every warhead in its massive arsenal.
 Hundreds of these weapons are locked in attack mode — ready to launch instantly at the whim of the President.

-In response to these alarming plans, Global Zero has developed its own counterproposal, “The End of Nuclear Warfighting: Moving to a Deterrence-Only Posture.”
+In 2018, Global Zero released a new vision for U.S. nuclear policy based on credible estimates of Pentagon mission requirements, “The End of Nuclear Warfighting: Moving to a Deterrence-Only Posture.”
 This report lays out a credible alternative vision for the U.S. nuclear arsenal pending the total elimination of nuclear weapons globally.

 Dr. Bruce G. Blair

 Our recommendations will strengthen control over nuclear operations and reduce the risk of their use by design or accident while maintaining a robust and stable deterrent force and promoting deep reductions in the world's nuclear stockpile.

 These bold reforms are grounded in a common-sense ban on the first use of nuclear weapons, and would produce a lean arsenal insulated from accidents, mistakes and rash judgment.
 They could save American taxpayers hundreds of billions of dollars, dramatically reduce the risks of nuclear conflict (intentional or otherwise), and pave the way for freezes and cuts in other nuclear-armed states — all while fully satisfying any legitimate U.S. defense requirements.